- 5 Safe Guide For Using Essential Oils For Dog’s Bad Breath

 Flossing using the traditional method for dogs may be difficult.
 Providing chew toys for your canine companion can help to achieve the same result as flossing.

 After flossing, spray a mixture of essential oil diluted with water or carrier oils to freshen your dog’s breath and cure mouth odor.

 Mix: myrrh, helichrysum, and peppermint; aloe vera, peppermint spearmint, and rosemary; or eucalyptus, spearmint, and coconut oil in a spritz bottle.

 Spray the mixture in the mouth and under the chin of your canine companion.

 5. Use The Essential Oil To Brush The Teeth

-Instead of rubbing the oil to your dog’s teeth with your fingers, dip a toothbrush into the diluted mixture and brush your pet’s teeth.
+Instead of rubbing the oil on your dog’s teeth with your fingers, dip a toothbrush into the diluted mixture and brush your pet’s teeth.

-Apply Aloe vera gel or Aloe vera essential oil to its teeth before going to bed.
+Apply Aloe vera gel or essential oil to its teeth before bed.
 Aloe vera will help to soften plaque stuck to the teeth, making it easier to clean the teeth while brushing for your canine pet.

 How To Use Peppermint Essential Oil As + dog’s Toothpaste